Other countries that drive on the left-hand side

 How many countries drive on the left?

-Which other countries drive on the left?
+Which countries drive on the left?

 Most other countries that drive on the left-hand side are former British colonies, including Australia, India, South Africa and the Caribbean nations.
-Here’s the full list of countries, territories and islands that drive on the left:

-- Channel Islands (including Jersey and Guernsey
+- Channel Islands (including Jersey and Guernsey)

 - Cyprus